 High heat can cause cracks that allow moisture to get inside.
-Now moisture is a big issue because it doesn’t only reduce your panel’s energy output but also increases its degradation rates.
+Moisture is a big issue because it doesn’t only reduce your panel’s energy output — it increases its degradation rates as well.

 In extreme cases, heat can discolor the panel, which makes your whole solar energy system less efficient.

 A strong wind can cause the entire structure to vibrate, loosening the fasteners that hold different parts of your solar system together.
 These wind vibrations are just as bad for your panels as the vibrations caused by any piece of machinery.

 If your solar array isn’t installed correctly, rain can cause corrosion which reduces your system’s efficiency and increases its degradation rates.
 Corrosion can also weaken its metal understructure and framing.